 Conveniently an hour by train from Tokyo, Kamakura is located in the Kanagawa Prefecture.

-Doing it solo: A day trip to Kamakura
+A solo day trip to Kamakura from Tokyo

-I arrived, not knowing much about this coastal town.
+I arrived at Kamakura, not knowing much about this coastal town.
 I had no idea its size or how to get around.
 All I knew was Kamakura has a giant bronze Buddha statue, and bamboo trees at Hokokuji Temple.
-Thankfully, I exited the station and there was a Tourist Office right there.
-The officer recommended some places of interest and general info on getting around (mainly bus), and off I set off on my first destination.
+Thankfully, as I exited the train station, there was a Tourist Office right there.
+The officer whipped out a map, recommended some places of interest and general info on getting around (mainly bus), let me purchase a bus pass, and off I set off on my first destination.

 I arrived at Hōkoku-ji Temple, to be greeted by amazing autumn foliage and quiet zen gardens.